Filipe Tohi: Untitled, 2000, installed 2006

 This work is one of ten andesite sculptures carved as part of a project for the Pacific Rim Millennium Experience (PRiME).

+Pacific Room, 2002

+Inside the New Zealand Parliament, the entrance to The Pacific Room is designed by Ian George, and the wooden carving was carved by four carvers from the South Pacific, Ian George from Cook Islands, Fatu Feu'u from Samoa, Filipe Tohi from Tonga, and Palalagi Manetoa from Niue, about how Pacific peoples from those islands came to New Zealand and made the new country home.

 Halamoana (Ocean Pathway), 2003

 Corner of Brougham and Powderham Streets, New Plymouth.

 This 14 m aluminium sculpture was commissioned by New Plymouth architect Terry Boon, who also donated the land it stands on.
 Boon said that this work expressed the lalava philosophy and that in it Tohi was "decoding language and symbols from the Pacific".
 In the same article, Boon is quoted on the significance of the site: "Brougham street is historically important...; it runs down the slope to the spot on the foreshore where Maori and European settlers landed.
 The street terminates across the road from the Len Lye Wind Wand."

 Hautaha (Coming Together), 2004

 Outside the public library, Onehunga, Auckland.

 This large sculpture made of stacked steel tubes is about the coming together of diverse groups, including early Maori, European colonists and more recent migrants from Pacific Islands.
 It also suggests the ropework on their boats.
 Tohi said that he "sees the form as female, embracing, welcoming and encompassing local residents and visitors to the community."